 Greek-Style Zucchini Noodles with Tomatoes, Olives, and Feta (Video)

-We loved these Greek-Style Zucchini Noodles with Tomatoes, Olives, and Feta, and these zucchini noodles have all the flavors that make Greek Salad such a perfect summer dish!
+Greek-Style Zucchini Noodles with Tomatoes, Olives, and Feta, have all the flavors that make Greek Salad such a popular dish; use cherry tomatoes if you don’t have garden tomatoes!
 Use Spiralizer Recipes to find more zucchini noodle recipes like this one.